bentoBAUX/Stylized-Mouse-Trail_p5/README.md

 }                                         // Following circles are larger as i increases.
 ```

-Check out this post for video demo:
+Check out this post for video demo: TBA